 2. Law of Similarity

 We group similar things together.
-This similarity can occur in the form of shape, colour, shading or other qualities.
+This similarity can occur in the form of shape, color, shading, or other qualities.

-Here we group black dots into one group and whites into another one, because – well, the black dots look kind of similar to each other.
+Here we group black dots into one group and whites into another one, because, well, dots of the same color look similar to one another.

 3. Law of Closure

 We seek completeness.
-With shapes that aren’t closed, when parts of a whole picture are missing, our perception fills in the visual gap.
-We see two squares overlaid on four circles even though none of these shapes actually exist in the graphic.
+When shapes that aren’t closed or parts of a picture are missing, our perception fills in the visual gap.
+We see a circle and a square even though neither shape actually exists in the graphic below.

-Without the law of closure we, would just see different lines with different lengths, but with the law of closure, we combine the lines into whole shapes.
+Without the law of closure, we would just see different lines with different lengths.
+But the law of closure combines the lines to form whole shapes.

-Using the law of closure can make logos or design elemets more interesting.
-A good example of this is the World Wide Fund For Nature designed by Sir Peter Scott in 1961:
+Using the law of closure can make logos or design elements more interesting.
+A good example is the World Wide Fund For Nature logo, which was designed by Sir Peter Scott in 1961:

 4. Law of Symmetry

-The mind perceives objects as being symmetrical and forming around a center point.
-It is perceptually pleasing to be able to divide objects into an even number of symmetrical parts.
+The mind perceives objects as symmetrical, forming around a center point.
+It is perceptually pleasing to divide objects into an even number of symmetrical parts.